Performance Development Planning

 - Agree upon standards for performance for the key job responsibilities for the quarter.

 - Discuss how the goals support the accomplishment of the organization's business plan and the department's objectives.

 - Set goals together for the quarter.

-- Assuming performance is satisfactory for the quarter, agree on a personal and professional development plan with the staff person, that helps him grow professionally in ways important to him and to your organization.
+- Assuming performance is satisfactory for the quarter, agree on a personal and professional development plan with the staff person, which helps him grow professionally in ways important to him and your organization.